lsblakk/leaderchalk/README.md

 ## Requirements

 + Node.js
++ API key for Mozillians.org ([more info](http://mozillians.readthedocs.org/en/latest/api/api.html#getting-an-api-key))

 ## Usage

-1. Add the api key and app name in `lib/keys.json`.
+1. Add the api key and app name in `lib/keys.js`.
 2. (Optional) Edit the country and limit in config.json.
 3. Run the app by `./run.sh <YOUR GITHUB USERNAME> <YOUR GITHUB PASSWORD>`.